(This article is a work in progress. Keeping it here for now as reference)

 Provides methods to extract minutes and seconds from a total duration in seconds.

 minutesFromTotalSeconds This one returns an int.
 It’s useful if you want to create a duration time picker and need to set it to an initial value.
-So in my case I have a duration in total seconds and I want to get the minutes value from it.
+So in my case I have a duration in total seconds and I want to get the minute wheel value from it.

 This class keeps time formatting simple and reusable.
 It’s not overly complex, but it can save time when working with durations in different parts of your app.